stowball/rwd.images.js/README.md

 * Will display `4-by-3.jpg` by default; and
 * At 501px, will be switched to display `16-by-9.jpg`.

+*Note that [media queries in JavaScript do not behave identically to those in CSS](https://twitter.com/stowball/status/462119965840388097).
+If you don't specify a `max-width` media query for the breakpoints, the image's `src` will not be replaced when resizing the browser from wide to narrow.*

 #### When used without enquire.js or as backgrounds on other elements